dliessi/ports/INSTALL-Frescobaldi.md

 1. Enter `sudo port uninstall installed and \( name:frescobaldi name:python-poppler-qt4 \)` in the Terminal.

-2. Open the `sources.conf` file in your favorite text editor; I'll use nano as an example.
+2. Open the `sources.conf` file in your favorite text editor; I’ll use nano as an example.
    1. Enter `sudo nano /opt/local/etc/macports/sources.conf` in the Terminal.
    2. Delete the line beginning with `file://` that you previously inserted (in a typical installation of MacPorts, it will be the only line beginning with `file://` in that file).
    3. Save the file and exit the editor (if you use nano: ctrl-O to save, enter to confirm the file name, ctrl-X to exit).

-3. You may delete the Portfile repository directory, even though it doesn't interfere with the installation.
+3. You may delete the Portfile repository directory, even though it doesn’t interfere with the installation.

 4. Follow the instructions in [Install Frescobaldi](#install-frescobaldi).